TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 <exclusive> - a binary choice varval.
 If this evaluates to non-zero (ON) it will cause any print to file output to be printed to the chosen file in <file_path> only and will block any printing to the console or log file.
 If this evaluates to zero (OFF) then the print_value output will be printed to both the log file +/ script console as well as to the chosen file.

-<file_path> - the file name (or full path including file name) of the file to be written to (without white space), or the word NULL (all in capitals).
+<file_path> - a string varval that evaluates to the file name (or full path including file name) of the file to be written to (without white space), or the word NULL (all in capitals).
 If this is not NULL then the interpreter will assume it is a file name and will attempt to print the print_value output to that file.
 If this is NULL then no attempt will be made to print the print_value output to a file.

 **Note**: Any printing to a file will be done with the 'a' (append) option.
 This means that if the file does not already exist a new file will be created otherwise any existing file will have the new output appended to it.